SymfonyCasts/netgen-layouts/sfcasts/twig-blocks.md

 a *lot* of new power.

 Check it out: change the `body` block name to `hero`.
 And then let's add a few more Twig blocks.
-Render `latest_recipes` for this line.
-Oh, by the way, the block "labels" are just for us in the admin area: just for for clarity.
+Render `latest_recipes` for this one.
+Oh, by the way, the block "labels" are just for us in the admin area: just for clarity.
 If I enter "Latest Recipes", that shows up above the block.
 Totally optional.

 Add two more blocks: one that renders `subscribe_newsletter` and finally one for `featured_skills`.
 Then, up here, I'm going to remove the `title` block for now.

 By the way, I'm using the word "block" to mean two different things at once.
-Blocks are the "things" we add to our layout - like a title, Google map or list of list of items.
+Blocks are the "things" we add to our layout - like a title, Google map or list of items.
 But blocks *also* refer to the Twig blocks in our templates.
 And of course, one of the *types* of blocks we can add... is one that renders...
 Twig blocks.
 A little confusing - but that's as bad as it gets.